All Episodes

 He's a community organizer.

-But the the point is, so I said earlier, I think that Obama had a chance last night.
+But the point is, so I said earlier, I think that Obama had a chance last night.

-He had 20 minutes or however much time he wanted on national television following an event where practically, well, I'm not practically everybody, a huge number of people were watching.
+He had 20 minutes or however much time he wanted on national television following an event where practically, well, not practically everybody, a huge number of people were watching.

 That's another thing.

-And how just surreal that whole thing felt.
+And how just surreal that whole thing felt?

-It's seven hours and six hours, five are the Constitution is we violate right in front of our eyes.
+The Constitution is right in front of our eyes.

 It's almost like a carnival show.

-We're uh everybody's gonna tune in and watch this.
+Everybody's going to tune in and watch this.

 I felt the same way yesterday.

-All day long, a grand jury is supposed to come to 4 o'clock, then 5 o'clock and say, wait a minute.
+All day long, a grand jury is supposed to come at 4 o'clock, then 5 o'clock, and said, wait a minute, why are they doing it then?

 So wait a minute.